River Ridge High School (Illinois): Academics

 River Ridge has competed in the WYSE competition for the past 12 years finishing first in the state WYSE competition in 2012.
 Based on the Illinois School Report Card for the 2018–19 school year, River Ridge had a graduation rate of 94% and an Advanced Placement participation rate of 10%.
 Additionally, in 2019, River Ridge ranked as the 6,919 best school in the United States, and 219 in Illinois based on U.S. News & World Report.

 Athletics

 River Ridge High School competes in the Northwest Upstate Illini Conference and is a member school in the Illinois High School Association.
 Their mascot is the Wildcats, with school colors of navy blue and grey.
-The school finished runner-up in the 2011 Girls basketball Class 1A state tournament and runner up in 2018 and 2024 in the IHSA Music Sweepstakes Competition.
+The school finished runner-up in the 2011 Girls basketball Class 1A state tournament.
+In the performing arts, the school was runner up in 2018 and 2024 in the IHSA Music Sweepstakes Competition.
 In 2025, the Music Department became the IHSA Class D Music Sweepstakes State Champions, the first time since 1986.
 Due to their small enrollment, RRHS coops with neighboring high schools for several sports (Scales Mound High School for Boys Baseball, Boys Golf, Girls Basketball, and Girls Softball; and Galena and East Dubuque High School for Boys and Girls Track and Field).